 Tired of paying for the “pleasure” of divorcing?

-Recovering Attorney Fees in a Minnesota Divorce
+How to Recover Attorney Fees in Minnesota Divorce cases

 For a variety of reasons, most states in America follow what is called the American Rule regarding the payment of each party’s attorney fees in litigation: Which means each party must pay their own attorney fees.
 This is in